miker704/Strife/patches2.md

     - Added condtional handler to prevent closing of server settings modal when a submodal is active to the escape button listener.
     - Added submodal states and current active submodal states in  server settings modal.
     - Changed the rendering of submodals in server settings used a function to render delete server when its active state is true.
+    - Changed click to logout in server settings modal to instead to open the confirm logout modal instead to prevent accidental logouts.

 ## Backend Changes